 The gallbladder responds to both sympathetic and parasympathetic innervation.
 Sympathetic stimulation inhibits muscle contraction; mild vagal stimulation causes the gallbladder to contract and the sphincter of Oddi to relax; stronger stimulation causes the sphincter to contract.
 The gallbladder also responds to substances released by the intestine.
 For instance, after chyme (semiliquid, partially digested food) enters the duodenum from the stomach, the duodenum releases cholecystokinin (CCK) and pancreozymin (PCZ) into the bloodstream, and stimulates the gallbladder to contract.
-The gallbladder also produces secretin, which stimulates the liver to secrete bile and CCK-PCZ.
-The gallbladder may also respond to some type of hormonal control, a theory based in part on the fact that the gallbladder empties more slowly during pregnancy.
+The gallbladder also respond to some type of hormonal control, a theory based in part on the fact that the gallbladder empties more slowly during pregnancy.